 These 10 reasons will have you convinced: there is no place like Palawan Island.

-The Subterranean River is the most amazing attraction attractions in Palawan Island and in the Philippines.
-The Subterranean or Underground river is a UNESCO World Heritage site and one of the New 7 Wonders of Nature.
-The 8.2 –kilometer river, said to be the longest navigable underground river in the world, winds its way underneath a mountain range, through the St. Paul Underground river cave, and then goes out into the South China Sea.
+Come to Palawan and discover one of the most amazing natural wonders of the Philippines.
+The Underground River is a UNESCO World Heritage site and one of the New 7 Wonders of Nature.
+The 8.2 km river is the longest navigable underground river in the world, that winds its way underneath a mountain range, through the St. Paul Underground river cave, and then goes out into the South China Sea.

 Palawan Island offers a variety of dive sites offering a particularly exciting experience.
 Tubbataha reef which lies in the middle of the Sulu Sea is paradise to some of the most beautiful coral reefs in the word and it is considered to be the best dive spot in the Philippines.